lit/lit.dev/packages/lit-dev-content/site/guide/releases/upgrade.md

 Lit 2.0 is designed to work with most code written for LitElement 2.x and lit-html 1.x.
 There are a small number of changes required to migrate your code to Lit 2.0.
 The high-level changes required include:

 1. Updating npm packages and import paths.
-1. Loading `platform-support` script when loading the webcomponents polyfills.
+1. Loading `polyfill-support` script when loading the webcomponents polyfills.
 1. Updating any custom directive implementations to use new class-based API and associated helpers
 1. Updating code to renamed APIs.
-1. Noting a number of minor breaking changes and adapt code as appropriate.
+1. Adapting to minor breaking changes, mostly in uncommon cases.

 The following sections will go through each of these changes in detail.